ksu-cs-textbooks/cis527/content/5-the-cloud/04-cloud-resource-setup.md

 For the rest of this module, you'll be working with DigitalOcean to create and configure online cloud resources.
 I chose DigitalOcean primarily because of its ease of use compared to other providers such as AWS, as well as its continuing popularity and great user documentation.

-DigitalOcean was first founded in 2011 by Ben on Moisey Uretsky.
+DigitalOcean was first founded in 2011 by Ben and Moisey Uretsky.
 They felt that most hosting companies of the time were targeting large enterprises, leaving many smaller software developers and startups behind.
 DigitalOcean was one of the first hosting providers to offer virtual machines exclusively on solid state storage, giving them a performance edge over many of their peers, while often being cheaper overall.
 Currently, they are the 3rd largest hosting provider in the world, with 12 worldwide datacenters serving over 1 million customers.

 In this video, we'll discuss the first steps for getting your first cloud server, referred to as a "droplet" on DigitalOcean, configured and secured.
 Let's get to it!